PureFighter/DBFZGoku/README.md

 DBFZ Frame data Bot
 DBFZGoku is a bot that parses data(including images) from the site Dustloop.com using Selenium , Pandas and BeautifulSoup and shows the moves' information in discord embed using Discord.Py and Pandas.
-General information
+## General information

-This Project is a Student's project in TovTech.A company founded by and for people with disabilites.
+This Project is a Student's project in [TovTech.org](https://tovtech.org).
+A company founded by and for people with disabilities.
+We offer a variety of services in the field of data.

 Dustloop.com is a famous site used for many fighting games' frame data and often recommanded for every newbie in a fighting game.
 This bot parses data from that site and shows it in an embed form.